 |

-Building host
+| Building host

+requirements You can build on XP or 2003 32bit hosts.
 You must use a NTFS formatted uncompressed partition to build.

 For the VI-client you need to build on a 2003 SP1 or R2 with .netframework